 What are key challenges in promoting sun safety practices of outdoor day laborers?

-Some key challenges include length of working hours in the sun due to occupational, barriers to wearing long pants and a long-sleeved shirt, their perception that skin looking better with a tan.
+Some key challenges include length of working hours in the sun due to occupation, barriers to wearing long pants and a long-sleeved shirt, and workers' perception that skin looks better with a tan.

 What interventions are needed to promote skin cancer prevention among this population?